-3. From the list of ideas, ask the young people to narrow down and vote on the ones they would like to put into practice in their group.
-For in-person facilitation use a participatory voting method like writing a list of the options on a flip chart and asking young people to vote for their top three using three sticky dots each.
-Once one or two actionable ideas are identified, ask young people to determine the details for implementing their action plan.
+3. From the list of ideas, ask the children to narrow down and vote on the ideas that they would like to put into practise in their group.
+Once one or two actionable ideas are identified, ask the children to think about how they can put their plan into action.

-Some sample ideas might include:
+Some ideas might include:

-- A daily group/class emoji check-in. - A buddy system where everyone is paired with a safe friend for a mental health check in. - Creating a worry box that only the teacher/group facilitator is allowed to read. - Practicing regular mindfulness activities each time the group meets.
+- A daily group/class emoji check-in. - A buddy system where everyone is paired with a safe friend for a mental health check in. - Creating a class worry box that only the teacher is allowed to read. - Adding regular mindfulness practise activities to class.

-Optional activity: Using the list of words and phrases that the young people identify of how they want to be treated and will treat others, create a bulletin board or a poster to hang in the activity room.
-Ask each young person to sign their name on the poster as their own commitment to creating a safe space for others.
+Optional activity: Using the words and phrases that the children listed on how they want to be treated and will treat others to make their classroom or children's group a safe space, create (or ask the children to create) a bulletin board or a poster to hang in the activity room.
+Ask each child to sign their name on the poster as their own commitment to creating a safe space for others.